-.12 PERFORMANCE CRITERIA
+12. PERFORMANCE CRITERIA

-- .1 Material Compatibility: Compatibility between components of roofing system is essential.
+- 1. Material Compatibility: Compatibility between components of roofing system is essential.
 All waterproofing materials are to be provided by the same manufacturer.
-Provide written declaration to Contract Administrator stating that materials and components, as assembled in system, meet this requirement.
-Components of roof system to be compatible with adjoining materials under application and service as demonstrated by roofing manufacturer and based on testing and field experience. - .2 Roofing System: to CSA A123.21 for wind uplift resistance, exceeding the above noted design wind loads. - .3 Design roofing membrane system and base flashings to be watertight, does not permit passage of water through finished roof system, and resists exposure to weather without failure. - .4 Compliance with Local, Provincial and Federal Building Codes: Ensure roofing system complies with authorities having jurisdiction over construction covered within scope of this Specification. - .5 A 2-ply SBS modified bitumen roof membrane assembly; vapour barrier & support panel, tapered EPS as required, new polyisocyanurate insulation board set in adhesive min.
-R28, base sheet panel composed of SBS modbit, factory laminated on a HD polyisocyanurate insulation support panel and heat welded granulated traffic cap sheet composed of a composite reinforcement & SBS mod-bit.
-(4.0mm thick) (Including perimeter restraint SOP-35 or SOP-36)
+Provide written declaration to Consultant stating that materials and components, as assembled in system, meet this requirement.
+Components of roof system to be compatible with adjoining materials under application and service as demonstrated by roofing manufacturer and based on testing and field experience. - 2.
+Roofing System: to CSA A123.21 for wind uplift resistance, exceeding the above noted design wind loads. - 3.
+Design roofing membrane system and base flashings to be watertight, does not permit passage of water through finished roof system, and resists exposure to weather without failure. - 4.
+Compliance with Local, Provincial and Federal Building Codes: Ensure roofing system complies with authorities having jurisdiction over construction covered within scope of this Specification. - 5.
+A 2-ply SBS modified bitumen roof membrane assembly; vapour barrier & support panel, tapered EPS as required, new polyisocyanurate insulation board set in adhesive min. average R28, base sheet panel composed of SBS mod-bit, factory laminated on a HD polyisocyanurate (ISO) insulation support panel and heat welded granulated traffic cap sheet composed of a composite reinforcement & SBS mod-bit.
+(4.0mm thick) (Including perimeter restraint SOP-35 or SOP-36 & Perimeter-Picture-Framing Installation method for increased Fire/Flame Safety.)

-.13 PRIMER
+13. PRIMER

-- .1 Primer for self-adhesive membranes: - .1 Composed of SBS synthetic rubber, volatile solvents, adhesive enhancing resins and volatile solvent.
-Used as primer to enhance the adhesion of self-adhesive membranes. at temperatures above -10°C. - .2 Specified Product: As designated by Membrane Manufacturer. - .2 Primer for thermofusible membranes:

-- .1 Made of bitumen, volatile solvents and adhesive enhancing additives.
-Used as primer to enhance the adhesion of thermofusible waterproofing membranes. - .2 Specified Product: As designated by Membrane Manufacturer.
+- 1. Primer for self-adhesive membranes: - 1.
+Composed of SBS synthetic rubber, volatile solvents, adhesive enhancing resins and volatile solvent.
+Used as primer to enhance the adhesion of self-adhesive membranes. at temperatures above 10°C. - 2.
+Specified Product: As designated by Membrane Manufacturer. - 2.
+Primer for thermofusible membranes: - 1.
+Made of bitumen, volatile solvents and adhesive enhancing additives.
+Used as primer to enhance the adhesion of thermofusible waterproofing membranes. - 2.
+Specified Product: As designated by Membrane Manufacturer.

-.14 AIR VAPOUR BARRIER MEMBRANE
+14. AIR VAPOUR BARRIER MEMBRANE

-- .1 Self-adhesive air/vapour barrier membrane: - .1 Description: Self-adhesive membrane composed of SBS modified bitumen, with a surface screen made of high-density polyethylene laminated between two layers of polyethylene films.
-The selfadhesive underface is protected with a silicone plastic release film. - .2 Specified Product: SopraVap'R by Soprema or MVP by IKO.or approved equal in accordance with Section B7. - .2 Self-adhesive continuity (transition) membrane: - .1 Description: Waterproofing membrane with composite reinforcement and SBS modified bitumen.
-The surface is sanded and the underface is self-adhesive and covered with a silicon release film.

-Specified Product: Sopraply Stick by Soprema or or approved equal in accordance with Section B7..
+1. Self-adhesive air/vapour barrier membrane:

+- 1. Description: Self-adhesive membrane composed of SBS modified bitumen, with a surface screen made of high-density polyethylene laminated between two layers of polyethylene films.
+The self-adhesive underface is protected with a silicone plastic release film. - 2.
+Specified Product: SopraVap'R by Soprema or approved equal in accordance with Section B7. - 2.
+Self-adhesive continuity (transition) membrane: - 1.
+Description: Waterproofing membrane with composite reinforcement and SBS modified bitumen.
+The surface is sanded and the underface is self-adhesive and covered with a silicon release film. - 2.
+Specified Product: Sopraply Stick by Soprema or approved equal in accordance with Section B7.

-.15 INSULATION
+15. INSULATION

-- .1 Expanded Polystyrene (EPS) Type 2 Tapered Insulation - .1 Closed-cell expanded polystyrene foam insulation conforming to CAN/ULC-S701-01, Type 2.
+- 1. Expanded Polystyrene (EPS) Type 2 Tapered Insulation - 1.
+Closed-cell expanded polystyrene foam insulation conforming to CAN/ULC-S701-01, Type 2.
 Sloped as required to achieve effective drainage indicated on drawings.
 Min. slope of 2% to roof drains or scuppers, as well as around perimeter and all penetrations.
 4% back-slope; crickets with a 3:1 ratio.
 Below min.
-2" Polyisocyanurate insulation. - .2 Specified Product: Plastifab or HW Manufacturing or approved equal in accordance with Section B7. - .2 Drain Sump Basin Slope Set - .1 Closed-cell polyisocyanurate foam core integrally laminated to inorganic coated glass facers.
-Drain set of 4-way slope to the roof drain, min 4%. - .3 Polyisocyanurate (ISO) Insulation Type III: - .1 Closed-cell polyisocyanurate foam insulation board laminated on both sides with a coated glass fibre facer.
+2" Polyisocyanurate insulation. - 2.
+Specified Product: Plastifab or HW Manufacturing, or approved equal in accordance with Section B7. - 2.
+Drain Sump Basin Slope Set - 1.
+Closed-cell polyisocyanurate foam core integrally laminated to inorganic coated glass facers.
+Drain set of 4-way slope to the roof drain, min 4%. - 2.
+Specified Product Sopra-Iso Plus Hinged Sump, Model 41746 by Soprema or approved equal in accordance with B7. - 3.
+Polyisocyanurate (ISO) Insulation Type III: - 1.
+Closed-cell polyisocyanurate foam insulation board laminated on both sides with a coated glass fibre facer.
 These facers shall be saturated with a coating that provides a smooth, consistent surface, free of loose fibres.
-Insulation thickness and layers as indicated on project drawings.
+Insulation thickness and layers as indicated to meet min.
+R28.